defuncart/global_shortcuts/README.md

 * Presently the plugin only supports macOS.
 Windows support may be investigated, linux support is unlikely.
 * macOS plugin uses [HotKey](https://github.com/soffes/HotKey/) which does not seem to support all modifiers (i.e fn) while os global shortcuts like CMD+SPACE do not seem to be caught.
+* Due to 0.0.x versioning, package is presently experimental.

 ## Collaboration